-FFPE tissues are suitable for use with OptiView DAB Detection Kit and BenchMark IHC/ISH instruments (see Materials Required but Not Provided section).
-The recommended tissue fixative is 10% neutral buffered formalin (NBF).
-Variable results may occur as a result of tissue section thickness, fixation type, incomplete prolonged fixation or special processes such as decalcification of bone marrow preparations.
-Each section should be cut to the appropriate thickness (2-5 μ m) for the primary antibody being used and placed on a positively charged glass microscope slide.
+Routinely processed, FFPE tissues are suitable for use with ultraView Universal DAB Detection Kit and BenchMark IHC/ISH instruments (see Materials Required but Not Provided section).
+The recommended tissue fixative is 10% neutral buffered formalin (NBF).2 Variable results may occur as a result of tissue section thickness, fixation type, incomplete prolonged fixation or special processes such as decalcification of bone marrow preparations.

+Each section should be cut to the appropriate thickness for the primary antibody being used (see Method Sheet of antibody of interest) and placed on a positively charged glass microscope slide.
 Slides containing the tissue section should dry in an upright position for at least 15 minutes at room temperature to drain excess water from beneath the section before baking.
-The slides may be baked/heated for one hour in a 60°C \pm 5°C oven, or air dried at 37°C for up to 24 hours.
+The slides may be baked/heated for 1 hour in a $60^{\circ}\text{C} \pm 5^{\circ}\text{C}$ oven, or air dried at 37°C up to 24 hours.
 Slide drying and heating is used to dry the tissue post slide mounting and to enhance tissue adhesion to the glass.
 Consult the primary antibody method sheet to identify heating limitations.
-Extended heating of the tissue might result in decreased antigen availability.
+Extended heating of the tissue might result in decreased antiqen availability.